Bluebird-Community/opennms-spring-patched/README.md

 and then re-packing them up with the `maven-assembly-plugin` and forcing it to re-use the existing manifest.

+# Disclaimer

+These exist (mostly) for OpenNMS to satisfy transient dependencies in some Karaf features that haven't been forced into being uplifted to new Spring versions yet, and ideally are primarily rarely executed codepaths.

+Please do not take these builds as an endorsement for any kind of production use.
+In fact, I would argue that you should not take these builds at all, regardless of how you'd like to use them. :)

 [^1]: https://github.com/opennms-forge/spring-framework
 [^2]: https://cve.mitre.org/cgi-bin/cvename.cgi?name=2022-22965
 [^3]: https://cve.mitre.org/cgi-bin/cvename.cgi?name=2022-22950